 Reinforcement learning (RL) has shown great performance in solving sequential decision-making problems.
 While a lot of works have done on processing state information such as images, there has been some effort towards integrating natural language instructions into RL.
 In this research, we propose an energy-efficient architecture which is designed to receive both images and text inputs as a step towards designing RL agents that can understand human language and actin real-world environments.
 Different configurations are proposed to illustrate the trade-off between the number of parameters and the model accuracy, and a custom low power hardware is designed and implemented on FPGA based on the best configuration.
 The hardware designed to be configurable with different parameters such as the number of processing elements, so that it can easily balance power and performance.
 The high throughput configuration achieves 217 frames per second throughput with 1.2 mJ energy consumption per classification on Xilinx Artix-7 FPGA, while the low-power configuration consumes less than 139 mW for 30 frames per second classification.
 Compared to similar works using FPGA for hardware implementation, our design is more energy-efficient and needs less energy for generating each output.

-Here is the complete list of full-time UMBC faculty with research interests in AI, machine learning and/or data science.
+Below is a complete list of full-time UMBC faculty with research interests in AI, machine learning and/or data science.
 Most of this is focused in the Computer Science and Electrical Engineering, Information Systems and Mathematics and Statistics departments.

 - Tülay Adali (CSEE): machine learning for signal processing and bioinformatics